Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Inverse problem and standard inhomogeneous regularization

+where the spatially varying exponent $p_j$ is determined based on the characteristics of local features, and $(D\bm{u})_j $ denotes the $j$-th element of $ D\bm{u} $.
+In a one-dimensional signal, $ |(D\bm{u})_j| $ represents the magnitude of the discrete difference of $ \bm{u} $ at position $ j $, while in a two-dimensional image, $ |(D\bm{u})_j| $ can represent either isotropic or anisotropic total variation.

+To characterize the values of $ {p_j}$ for ${j=1, \cdots, n} $, \cite{inhomoregv1} employs patch-wise statistics to identify features and assign appropriate $ p_j $ values within each patch.
+The rationale for assigning exponents in a patch-wise manner, along with the estimation of patch-wise features, is that effective regularization occurs when a cluster of sufficiently large areas is assigned a constant exponent corresponding to the feature present.
+For example, if a discontinuity or edge occurs in a very small region, simply regularizing a few pixels precisely where the small feature resides with an exponent $ p_j=1 $ may not yield stable edge recovery.
+In contrast, recovery can be achieved by allocating an exponent of 1 to both the edge location and its surrounding area, thereby forming a sufficiently expansive exponent cluster.

+As a result, we can express the inhomogeneous regularization incorporating patch-wise feature classification and exponent assignment from \cite{inhomoregv1} as follows:

-where $M$ is the number of patches, and $I_i$ is the index set corresponding to a patch $\Omega_i$ which is non-overlapping and whose union, $\{ \Omega_i\}_{i=1}^M$, covers the whole domain.
+where $ M $ denotes the number of patches, and $ I_i $ is the index set of pixels within the $ i $-th patch.
+The sets $ I_i $ are non-overlapping and their union, $ \{ I_i\}_{i=1}^M $, encompasses all pixels in the entire domain.

-To estimate solution features that cannot be directly obtained from indirect measurements, we use sample reconstructions.
-The quality of each sample reconstruction would be imperfect, but we can roughly sketch the feature distribution from them.
-Such samples are obtained by solving the multiple least-squares problems with the classic homogeneous regularizations, $\ell_1$ and $\ell_2$, as follows:
+To estimate the local features of the solution that cannot be directly derived from indirect measurements, a reconstruction sample is employed.
+While each reconstruction may possess imperfections, statistical analysis allows us to create an approximate representation of the feature distribution.
+This sample is generated by solving multiple least-squares problems using classic homogeneous regularizations, expressed as follows: